 Lunch is calling, and the award winning O’Leary Walker winery isn’t far away.
 Gourmet Traveller Wine awarded O’Leary’s the Star Cellar Door award in it’s recent Australia’s Best Cellar doors.
 Based in Leasingham and offering stunning views over the Watervale valley, it’s situated right on the Riesling Trail and is the perfect place to rest the legs.
 A shared gourmet platter and a glass of shiraz and it’s hard to imagine getting back on the bike.

-But it’s not far back to Auburn from O’Leary Walkers, so we ride on and literally roll back to our start point along the Riesling Trail.
+It’s not far back to Auburn from O’Leary Walkers, so we ride on and literally roll back to our start point along the Riesling Trail.
 We’ve cycled around 40kms, at a very gentle and easy pace, sampled six Clare Valley wines, experienced two amazing cellar doors and feasted on a bakery quiche and gourmet platter.

 Can’t wait for day 2…